manychat/dynamic_block_docs/instagram/README.md

             "tag_name": "your tag",
           }
         ],
-        "quick_replies": []
+        "quick_replies": [] // not supported for WhatsApp and Telegram
       }
     }

-## Action set subscriber's field value
+## Action set contact's field value
-Use this response to set subscriber's field value.
-Custom field with the same name must exist in your bot
+Use this response to set a contact’s field value.
+A Custom Field with the same name must exist in your bot.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",